 Multi-discipline analyses are then performed on the updated FE model to validate the design against specific loading conditions (acoustic, vibro-acoustic, dynamics, etc.).

-To learn more about the challenges of the modal simulation-test interaction in simulating space systems and how a fully integrated workflow can reduce iteration-engineering loops and improve simulation-test interactions, view the recorded presentation.
+To learn more about the challenges of the modal simulation-test interaction in simulating space systems and how a fully integrated workflow can reduce iteration-engineering loops and improve simulation-test interactions, contact a Maya HTT expert.